robotics-iitrpr/autonomous_navigation_system/README.md

 ## 🚀 Setup & Usage

+### 4. Network Configuration

-1. Setup a PC with Ubuntu 24.04 and ROS 2 Jazzy.
+* Setup a PC with Ubuntu 24.04 and ROS 2 Jazzy.

-2. Install slam_toolbox and Nav2 on the PC.
+* Install slam_toolbox and Nav2 on the PC.

-3. Clone this repo to your PC and build ans_ws.
+* Clone this repo to your PC and build ans_ws.

 ### 4. Network Configuration